 This article analyses the development of the EU's external civil society agenda and how this is interpreted by various actors.
 Using qualitative interviews carried out in Ukraine, Georgia and Brussels, the article shows how the EU's external civil society agenda has developed in parallel with the EU's internal ‘governance turn’.
 Changes in this narrative from a partnership-orientated role towards a more political watchdog-role for civil society organisations are (re)interpreted differently by EU actors, EU-based civil society organisations and those in the neighbourhood countries.
 By focusing on localised interpretations and the inherent contradictions this policy produces, this article shows that civil society's new watchdog role is not only directed towards controlling domestic governments but also the EU.

-European Neighborhood Policy, Civil Society, Europeanization, Georgia, Ukraine
+European Neighborhood Policy, European Neighbourhood Policy, Civil Society, Europeanization, Georgia, Ukraine

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.Material published in the JCER is done so under a CC BY-NC-ND 4.0 licence, with copyright remaining with the author.

 - Articles published online in the JCER cannot be published in another journal without explicit approval of the JCER editor.

 - Authors can 'self-archive' their articles in digital form on their personal homepages, funder repositories or their institutions' archives provided that they link back to the original source on the JCER website.
 Authors can archive pre-print, post-print or the publisher's version of their work.

 - Authors agree that submitted articles to the JCER will be submitted to various abstracting, indexing and archiving services as selected by the JCER.